 Everything You Need to Know About the Rarotonga and Cook Islands Time Zone

 What is the time zone in the Cook Islands and Rarotonga?
-Well, if you have somehow missed the top widget in Google which tells you the current time in the Cook Islands, then this guide will at least give you a little more depth into the time zone in Rarotonga and the Cook Islands!
+Well, if you have somehow missed the top widget in your browser search, which tells you the current time in the Cook Islands, then this guide will at least give you a little more depth into the time zone in Rarotonga and the Cook Islands!

-All of the 15 islands in the Cook Islands follow the same time zone, which is Cook Islands Standard Time (CKT): an offset of UTC-10.
-There is no daylight savings time in the Cook Islands.
+All 15 islands in the Cook Islands observe the same time zone, known as Cook Islands Standard Time (CKT), which is 10 hours behind UTC.
+There is no daylight saving time in the Cook Islands.

 Before we get started, be sure to bookmark the 30 Tips for Travelling in Rarotonga & the Cook Islands and The Best Cook Islands Travel Guide for more essentials to know before travelling to the Cook Islands.